kennysmithed/oels2020/oels_practical_wk7.md

 ### Social network questionnaire

-[The full set of questions is available in the paper supporting information](https://doi.org/10.1371/journal.pone.0183593.s005).
+[The full set of questions is available in the supporting information of Lev-Ari (2017)](https://doi.org/10.1371/journal.pone.0183593.s005).
 As you can see, there are various text-box questions which are easy enough to implement in jsPsych using the `survey-html-form` plugin (look again at the end of [the week 4 practical](oels_practical_wk4.md)).
 In the code I have only implemented the first three questions, which all require numeric answers:

 ```js
 var social_network_questionnaire = {